Call Today to Get Started With Your Visa!

 The visa bulletin is where individuals who have filed petitions for U.S. Green Cards, such as the EB1A visa, can see which round of Green Card applications are eligible to move forward in the process.

 Applicants are provided their own date, known as a “priority date,” which the applicant must compare to the dates listed under the EB1 visa category on the visa bulletin.
-When an applicant’s priority date is earlier than the dates on the dates for filing or final action date chart, the priority date is referred to as “current” or marked with a “C” and the applicant is eligible to either file their Green Card application (dates for filing chart) or a Green Card is ready for issuance (final action dates chart).
+When an applicant’s EB1A priority date is earlier than the dates on the dates for filing or final action date chart, the priority date is referred to as “current” or marked with a “C” and the applicant is eligible to either file their Green Card application (dates for filing chart) or a Green Card is ready for issuance (final action dates chart).

 Cut-off dates on the final action dates charts inform applicants when their Green Card is ready for approval.
 And, cut-off dates on the dates for filing charts inform Green Card applicants when it is time to submit their application with the NVC, which means the Green Card will likely be ready for approval within the next year.

-The length of time it takes for an applicant’s priority date to be earlier than the filing or final action date depends on the number of applicants seeking issuance of the visa type, and the annual number of visas made available by the U.S. government for that visa type.
+The length of time it takes for an applicant’s priority date to be earlier than the filing or final action date depends on the number of applicants seeking issuance of the visa type and the annual number of visas made available by the U.S. government for that visa type.

 The visa bulletin is updated and posted each month by the United States Department of State on its website.
 Individuals who have petitioned for a Green Card must refer to the visa bulletin to know where their Green Card application is in the approval process.

 Every individual applying for an immigrant visa, like the EB1A visa, is issued a priority date after his or her visa petition is filed.
-Both the final action date chart and the dates for filing chart on the visa bulletin shows a month, day, and year under the EB1A visa and other immigrant visa types.
+Both the final action date chart and the dates for filing chart on the visa bulletin show a month, day, and year under the EB1A visa and other immigrant visa types.

 If an individual applicant’s priority date is earlier than the listed final action date, then his or her Green Card is authorized for issuance.
 If an individual’s priority date is earlier than the listed date for filing, then the individual may file his or her application for the EB1A visa.